-Notes: 1.
-Wiring size must comply with the applicable local and national code.
+Notes: (1) Wiring size must comply with the applicable local and national code.

-- 2. Power supply cords and Indoor/Outdoor unit connecting cords shall not be lighter than polychloroprene sheathed flexible cord.
-(Design 60245 IEC 57) - 3.
-Use an earth wire which is longer than the other cords so that it will not become disconnected when tension is applied.
+(2) Power supply cords and Indoor/Outdoor unit connecting cords shall not be lighter than polychloroprene sheathed flexible cord.
+(Design 60245 IEC 57) (3) Install an earth longer than other cables.